iPhone X has a low carbon footprint, says Apple VP

 "That is Tim," said Jackson, speaking at the TechCrunch Disrupt conference in San Francisco on Tuesday.
 "For a long time we thought Apple spoke through our products and that was enough.
 But we realized it's our responsibility."

 Jackson, the former head of the US Environmental Protection Agency under President Barack Obama, is heading Apple's initiatives to use renewable sources of energy and double down on recycling.
-She said these initiatives are now commonplace when conceiving new products, like the high-end iPhone X.
+She said these initiatives are now commonplace when conceiving new products, like the iPhone 8.

 "If we care about something it does show up in our products," Jackson said.
 For instance, with the new iPhone "there's a little line on there that says 'low carbon process.'"

-What this means is the aluminum Apple uses in the iPhone X is low-carbon aluminum.
+What this means is the aluminum Apple uses in the iPhone 8 is low-carbon aluminum.
 "It really cuts our carbon footprint for the new phone," Jackson said.

 Apple released its 2017 Environmental Responsibility Report last spring, in which it detailed its initiatives to reduce its impact on climate change.
 The company said it now powers 96 percent of its operations around the world with 100 percent renewable energy, like solar, hydro and wind power.
 It's also using 100 percent recycled paper in its packaging.
 But the company acknowledges more can be done.